CathalButler/web-opinion-visualiser/README.md

 ## Web-opinion-visualiser
 ### Cathal Butler | G00346889 | Final Year Software Development
- A multi-threaded AI search application that can generate a word cloud from the top 20 words associated with an internet search term.
+ A multithreaded AI search application that can generate a word cloud from the top 20 words associated with an internet search term.

 ### Environment Setups
-Environment setup can be done in two ways, ether install [Tomcat](https://tomcat.apache.org/download-80.cgi) or use a [Docker](https://www.docker.com/) container with tomcat.
+Environment setup can be done in two ways, either install [Tomcat](https://tomcat.apache.org/download-80.cgi) or use a [Docker](https://www.docker.com/) container with tomcat.

+### Building Jar
+Compile Java classes with needed Jars inside`./web/WEB-INF/lib`:<br>
+* First cd into the classes folder: `cd web/WEB-INF/classes`
+* Then run compile the classes and use find and grep to location `.java` file: `javac -cp ".:../lib/*" $(find ./* | grep .java)`
+* Finally, create the jar by running: `jar -cf ../wcloud.war *`

+Export artifact.

 ### How to run with Docker

 `docker run -p 8888:8080`

-* To mount the volume with the wcloud.war amend the command with the the path were you downloaded the .war file too `-v [download location]/ngrams.war:/usr/local/tomcat/webapps/wcloud.war`
+* To mount the volume with the wcloud.war amend the command with the path were you downloaded the .war file too `-v [download location]/wcloud.war:/usr/local/tomcat/webapps/wcloud.war`
 * Container name:
 `tomcat:9.0.30-jdk8-openjdk`